 With more than 12 years of experience in the field of developmental disabilities, Dr. Sautter has worked as a behavioral therapist for children with a diagnosis of autism both at home and in public school settings.
 Dr. Sautter has also taught at Western Michigan University and served as a practicum supervisor for graduate and undergraduate students completing behavior analytic fieldwork.

 Ann Davidson, M.A. - Principal and Director of Y.A.L.E.
-School’s Southeast campus.
+School’s Southeast at Marlton campus.

 Ann has been with the Y.A.L.E. family of programs for nearly 30 years.
 As the school leader, she supervises school operations, staff and programs, and provides overall administration.